haruixu/SpareStiFrontend/README.md

 make run
 ```

-The application is now running on localhost
+The application is now running on localhost on port [5173](http://localhost:5173).

 NOTE: if you don't have make installed, use the following command instead: